*note: this was originally published in the beginning of 2020*

 I suspect that when all is over and we are back to “normality” we will find that more people will have started their own businesses, and more companies decide to allow employees to work from home than previously thought they would by this time.
 Though keep in mind, while this is new for many, the trend of a gig economy, contract workers, freelancers, and work-from-home opportunities was already growing.
 In a way, the COVID-19 pandemic only sped up the process of American economic practices.
 In fact, if you jump down the rabbit hole of my blog posts you’ll find considerable insight into working from home (the good and challenging).
 Those posts seem to be more important now than ever, and in this blog post I want to refine previous advice into 10 short work from home best practices.

 Sure, you may be working in your underwear and if you work from home you’ve realized that showers are a premium typically sought only after two days and a foul odor that you assume is coming from the sink.
 Nope, that odor is you.
-However you function in the day, remember that communicating with colleagues and clients shoudl remain professional.
+However you function in the day, remember that communicating with colleagues and clients should remain professional.
 That means if you are on Skype or Zoom you should be wearing a professional shirt or top.
-If you are texting, emailing, etc. you still need to use punctuation and stay away from curse words.
-Though, with all the etequette and advice I can give you on communication the most important is to remain timely.
+If you are texting, emailing, etc. you still need to use punctuation and stay away from profanity.
+Though, with all the etiquette and advice I can give you on communication the most important is to remain timely.
 Working from home has the ability to seem like everyday is the same day.
 Without responding to people immediately time can take over and two weeks down the road you will realize you forgot to send an important email.

 We all get into working from home with the same thoughts of setting a specific schedule and organizing our lives.
 Working from home is the opportunity for that isn’t it?
 Well, the fact is there are so many more counter-productive variables working from home than anywhere else.
 When you were in an office, assembly line, or construction crew you had a dedicated work environment.
 When you are home you have a dedicated family – dedicated to ensuring you can’t work.
 These homebound distractions mean that you need to be open to experimentation with your time, work hours, work space, and much more.
 You don’t need to figure it all out at once, and I can assure you that years from now you will still struggle to find that “perfect” work area and schedule.